-I spent the morning reading Luke Morgan’s The Monster in the Garden: The Grotesque and the Gigantic in Renaissance Landscape Design, which is a fascinating book.
+I spent the morning reading Luke Morgan’s The Monster in the Garden: The Grotesque and the Gigantic in Renaissance Landscape Design.
+It is a fascinating book.
 I’m particularly interested in what he has to say about Italian garden statuary, a topic that is much more exciting than it sounds.
-This is especially true when he focuses on the weird hybrid creatures and colossal monsters that populate Renaissance gardens, fountains, and grottos.
-Good stuff!
+This is especially true when he focuses on the weird hybrid creatures and colossal monsters that populate Renaissance gardens, fountains, and grottoes.

 At any rate, because I’m unfamiliar with virtually all of the examples Morgan cites in his book, I spent some time searching the web for photos of the various artifacts he discusses.
 One of the images I found is this shot of Antonio Novelli’s colossal Polyphemus, which stood in the Orti Oricellari, a sixteenth-century Florentine garden that is now largely lost.
 Today the site of this once ornate garden is occupied by a modern urban park, which includes the cheap basketball court you see pictured in the foreground.

 There is something eerie about this image.
 The clash of historical times, the discrepancy of scale.
 It reminds me a bit of Percy Shelley’s “Ozymandias,” which is to say that it makes me anxious about the future.
-It makes me think that, though we believe we are grand, we are actually shrinking.
+It makes me think that, despite a modern grandeur, we are actually shrinking.